 In 2015, after nearly twenty years on the road, Brent decided to record again.
-This time, he wanted the project to better reflect his personal journey and musical sensibility.
+But this time, he wanted the project to better reflect his personal journey and musical sensibility.
 So he learned the ropes and produced Hope & Hunger almost entirely by himself.
-Nearly all of the writing, programming, digital editing, and final mix was Brent's work.
+Nearly all of the writing, programming, editing, and final mix was Brent's work.
 With the help of a seasoned team of recording professionals and orchestral arrangers, Brent delivered the album in a fraction of the time and at a fraction of the cost of his previous project.
 Yet Hope & Hunger is the studio album that Brent considers to be the most meaningful.
 Standout cuts include "Your Story's Not Over," "The God Who Brought Me Back," and "What You're Asking Of Me."

 Children's Stories & Art

 In 2015, Brent released a Christmas book, The Gingerbrood—the rollicking tale of five gingerbread cookies on the run.
-Written in verse, The Gingerbrood is geared to younger readers, but retains a level of humor and sophistication that older children enjoy as well.
+Written in verse, The Gingerbrood is geared to young readers, but retains a level of humor and sophistication that older children enjoy as well.
 A delightful follow-up called The Gingerbrood & Little Dart was released in December of 2017 and the educational Cookies and Colors with the Gingerbrood board book in the summer of 2019.